Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Up on a float, surrounded by flowers, crowds cheering.
 A tournament.
 Do the roses compete in athletic events?
 No. All right, I've got one.
-How come you don't fly everywhere?
+How come you don't swim everywhere?
 It's exhausting.
 Why don't you run everywhere?
 It's faster.
 Yeah, OK, I see, I see.
 All right, your turn.